BrandonRackley/dev-101-june-2021/01-learning-the-tools-terminal-github-web-pages/README.md

-# Day 1: Developer Tools
+# Day 1: Learning the Tools- Kick-Off, Terminal, Github, and Web Pages in VSCode

 ## Intro